7 Recommended Supplements on a Keto and Intermittent Fasting Plan

 #5 Vitamin A

-Vitamin A helps correct insulin resistance, a pre-diabetic condition that happens when your insulin levels have been high for so long that your body can no longer effectively use it.
+Vitamin A helps correct Fat Storing Hormone resistance, a pre-diabetic condition that happens when your Fat Storing Hormone levels have been high for so long that your body can no longer effectively use it.

 Vitamin A is found in cod liver oil, egg yolks, and grass-fed cheese - all good to have on a keto diet.
 Grass fed liver is also good.
 I don’t personally like liver, but for those of you who do, it’s a great source of Vitamin A.